MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services has completed this phase of a project to repair 100- to 140-year-old public sewer pipes in SW Yamhill and SW Morrison Streets in downtown Portland that were in deteriorating condition.
-The repairs will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.
+Environmental Services is nearing completion of construction on a project to repair public sewer pipes in SW Yamhill and SW Morrison streets in downtown Portland.
+Repairs to the 100 to 140-year-old, deteriorating sewer pipes will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.

 Including the project description, map and schedule

 Check out current and previous communications about the project